fogus/lang-genealogy/README.md

 * "LISP" by John McCarthy (1959) "Recursive Functions of Symbolic Expressions and their Computation by Machine" MIT AI Lab., AI Memo No. 8, Cambridge.
 * "XLISP-STAT" -- <http://homepage.divms.uiowa.edu/~luke/xls/xlsinfo/xlsinfo.html>
 * "youtoo" -- <http://www.cs.bath.ac.uk/~jap/ak1/youtoo/youtoo.html>

+# TODO

+* One day I'd like to do a different view of this tree but with creators integrated.